Shri Hanuman Jakhu (statue): Legacy

-The area around the statue has been developed so that visiting families can spend time comfortably here.
-A park is built with swings and slides is located nearby.
-Many devotees from different parts of the nation come and visit the temple everyday to seek strenghth peace and sanity.
+The temple area around the statue has been developed so that visiting families can spend time comfortably here.
+A park is built with swings and slides is located in the temple premisis.
+Many devotees from different parts of the nation come and visit the temple everyday to seek strength, peace and sanity.

 View

 The statue can be seen from all parts of the city as well as from Solan.